Incredible ancient ruins in the USA you probably didn't know existed

 Hopewell Culture National Historical Park, Chillicothe, Ohio

-Visitors can follow a self-guided trail around the mounds or, in summer, sign up for a ranger-led tour for a more in-depth look at the structures and archaeology.
+Visitors can follow a self-guided trail around the mounds or, in summer, sign up for a ranger-led tour for a more in-depth look at the archaeology.
 There’s also a museum, located inside the visitor centre, with artefacts unearthed during an excavation in the 1920s.
-These include tools used by Hopewell artisans, whose broad network from the Atlantic coast to the Rocky Mountains allowed them to gather a range of materials such as copper and sharks’ teeth.
+These include tools used by Hopewell artisans, whose broad network from the Atlantic coast to the Rocky Mountains allowed them to gather a diverse array of materials ranging from copper to sharks' teeth.

 Judaculla Rock, Cullowhee, North Carolina